Andrew1175/Windrose-Server-Manager-Enhanced/README.md

 ## Requirements

 - Windows 10 or Windows 11
-- **Windrose** owned and installed via Steam or SteamCMD

-> If using Steam, The dedicated server files are bundled inside the Windrose game install.
+> If you choose to use Steam, The dedicated server files are bundled inside the Windrose game install.
 You do not need a separate dedicated server download.

 ---